dsmyst/dreamstone-mysteries/README.md

 <br />

 <i>The  Pokémon Universe is created, managed and promoted by Nintendo, GameFreak and The Pokémon Company, to whom credit goes in inspiring wonder and fantasy in generation after generation of young minds.
 If, for whatever reason, the copyright holders deem this repository unfit for public access, please email me at dreamstonemysteries@gmail.com.
-If, for whatever reason, anything about Dreamstone Mysteries conflicts with any official game, I waive whatever rights or claim I have.</i>
+If, for whatever reason, anything about Dreamstone Mysteries conflicts with any official game, I waive whatever rights or claim I may have in any capacity for any purpose.</i>